Low or No Care Landscaping?

 Hardscaping.
 Patios, walkways, dry creek beds, boulder groupings all add weight and focus to your landscape.
 And guess what?
 They take little or no maintenance.
 You can not blanket 5000 square feet of dirt with plants and think you won't spend the rest of you life pruning and weeding!

 No lawn.
 Turf needs weekly attention 9 months of the year.
 The demand water, fertilizer, and your time.
 Did you know that a water feature uses less water in a year than a lawn of similar size?
 Unless you need a lawn you probably shouldn't have one.
 Synthetic turf might be a great option if you still need a play surface or dog-friendly yard.
+More great options for lawn replacement are here.

 Irrigation.
 Can you have a low maintenance landscape without sprinklers?
 Yes, after a year or two.
 Even drought tolerant plants need water while they are getting established and mature.
 Having an irrigation system will lessen the time you spend in your garden and expand the selection of plants we can choose from.
 And a low water use system, installed by Ross NW Watergardens, is very efficient.